mcaceresb/stata-gtools/README.md

 mechanism for resolving potential collisions is in the works.
 See [issue 2](https://github.com/mcaceresb/stata-gtools/issues/2) for a discussion.

-### Memory management
+### Memory management with gcollapse

 C cannot create or drop variables.
-This creates a problem when N is large and the number of groups J is small.
+This creates a problem for `gcollapse` when N is large and the number of groups J is small.
 For examplle, N = 100M means about 800MiB per variable and J = 1,000 means barely 8KiB per variable.
 Adding variables after the collapse is trivial and before the collapse it may take several seconds.

 The function tries to be smart about this: Variables are only created if the source variable cannot be replaced with the target.
 This conserves memory and speeds up execution time.
-(However, the function currently recasts unsuitably typed source variables, which saves memory but slows down execution time.)
+(However, the function currently recasts unsuitably typed source variables, which saves memory but may slow down execution time.)

 If there are more targets than sources, however, there are two options: